Blueface: Personal life

-He dated Chrisean Malone (Chrisean Rock) from 2020 to 2023, and in January 2023, Malone announced that she was pregnant with her first child by him.
-Their son Chrisean Jesus Malone Jr. was born on September 3, 2023.
+He dated Chrisean Malone (Chrisean Rock) from 2020 to 2023.
+In January 2023, Malone announced she was pregnant with Porter’s child.

 In December 2019, Porter garnered backlash after he posted a video of himself standing on top of a black SUV and throwing cash into a crowd of people in Skid Row, a notoriously poverty-stricken area of Los Angeles.
-Although some saw it as a good gesture, it was criticized as "dehumanizing."
+Although some saw it as a good gesture, his actions were also criticized as "dehumanizing."